eras/memgrep/README.md

 case-insensitive matching you can prefix your regex with `(?i)` (using the [one of the supported option modifiers](https://intel.github.io/hyperscan/dev-reference/compilation.html#supported-constructs)).

+Note that due to used command line parser it is currently impossible to provide non-utf8 parameters, as there is no function to provide patterns from file or as e.g. hex data.
+This means your searches will try match the UTF8 byte representation of your patterns.
+The searches themselves are implemented without regard for UTF8; as the tool is scanning memory directly I chose it makes no sense to support any particular encoding.

 # why?

 Why not?